Cones of divisors on $\mathbb{P}^3$ blown up at eight very general points: Notation and preliminaries

 We denote by $\Aut(X)$ and $\PsAut(X)$ the group of automorphisms and pseudo-automorphisms of $X$, that means birational maps $X \dashrightarrow X$ which are isomorphisms in codimension one.
 Any automorphism induces an isomorphism on $N^1(X)_{\R}$ which preserves the nef cone, whereas any pseudo-automorphism induces an isomorphism on $N^1(X)_{\R}$ preserving the effective and the movable cones.
 We denote by $\Aut(X)^*$ and $\PsAut(X)^*$ the image of $\Aut(X)$ and $\PsAut(X)$ in $\GL(N^1(X)_{\R})$, respectively.

-Finally, we say that an $\R$-divisor on $X$ is an {\em NQC divisor} if it is a non-negative linear combination of nef $\Q$-divisors on $X$.
+Finally, we say that an $\R$-divisor on $X$ is an {\em NQC divisor} if it is a non-negative linear combination of nef $\Q$-Cartier divisors on $X$.
 The acronym NQC stands for {\em nef $\Q$-Cartier combinations}.
+In particular, if $X$ is $\Q$-factorial, then the set of all NQC divisors on $X$ is equal to $\Nef^+(X)$.